What locations does Emmerson Packaging service?

 - Towel and tissue – 10 million

-Does Emmerson Packaging offer biodegradable or recyclable packaging options?
+Does Emmerson Packaging offer compostable or recyclable packaging options?

 Yes.
 We are deeply committed to minimizing our environmental footprint.
-In partnership with our clients, our R&D department continuously works to develop innovative and sustainable packaging options that are recyclable, biodegradable, and/or compostable, while remaining dedicated to our own internal sustainability initiatives.
+In partnership with our clients, our R&D department continuously works to develop innovative and sustainable packaging options that are recyclable, compostable, and/or biodegradable, while remaining dedicated to our own internal sustainability initiatives.

 I want to find out more about the benefits of sustainable packaging.
 Is there any information you can provide me?

-We have a Customer Success expert on hand to give you all the valuable information you need.
+We have a Business Development Manager on hand to give you all the valuable information you need.
 Contact us today.

 What can I do to make my packaging more sustainable?